kemalcr/kemalcr.com/guide.md

 # [File Upload](#file-upload)

-File uploads can be accessed from request `params` like `env.params.files["filename"]`.
+File uploads can be accessed from request but you need to parse it like `HTTP::FormData.parse(env.request) do |upload|  end`

 It has the following methods

+- `name`: The name of the key
-- `tmpfile`: This is temporary file for file upload.
+- `body`: This is the file for file upload.
 Useful for saving the upload file.
 - `filename`: File name of the file upload. (logo.png, images.zip, etc.)
 - `headers`: Headers for the file upload.
 - `creation_time`: Creation time of the file upload.